Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

   * For **Nintendont** or other console users:
     * Use the appropriate homebrew apps / folders, etc. to copy the file from your SD card to your GC memory card or virtual memory card.
 * Use one of the following:
   1. Use a hacked save file to execute arbitrary code, which can then be used to load the practice codes.
 This is the most ideal way to load them, as it does not require any additional loaders/cheats.
-A save file can be set up like this [here](https://magcius.github.io/TTYDSaveHacker/).
-Once the hack is applied to one of the save files, you can simply load the hacked file in-game, which will cause a soft reset to occur, and will also load the practice codes at boot.
+If you don't have any important files that you want to back up, then you can use a premade file, which can be found [here](https://github.com/magcius/TTYDSaveHacker/releases).
+Otherwise, you can manually hack a file [here](https://magcius.github.io/TTYDSaveHacker/).
+Once you have a hacked file from one of these, you can simply load the hacked file in-game, which will cause a soft reset to occur, and will also load the practice codes at boot.
 Furthermore, the practice codes will be loaded at boot for all future resets, and can only be disabled by powering off the console.

   2. Use the Gecko loader cheat code in the "relloader-ttyd" directory to make the game load the Practice Codes GCI.
       * For **Dolphin** users: